woolfnich/woolfnich-comp313-assignment1/README.md

 I would say that the most ‘interesting’ part of the game is the dash attack, not due to any technical complexity, but more from a player’s perspective.
 While undeniably somewhat rough, and there are improvements I would like to make to it if I had more time, I would consider it the main sticking point of the game in its current state.
 The dash grants the player a rush of speed (it is the fastest movement action present) but at a slight loss of control, therefore both giving the satisfaction of a speed boost with the requirement of some skill to use it effectively without catapulting off the stage.

+Note: If you come across an issue where enemies refuse to move, rebuild all three levels.
+This is an issue I came across that I wasn't able to reliably reproduce, but it is more common when accessing the main level from another level (i.e. MenuLevel), but rebuilding all levels seems to prevent this from happenning.
+This could easily be a conicidence.

 [Video link](https://drive.google.com/file/d/15n_LBbGQ3ZZVKl0EJscdCvNE0jCNn5hT/view?usp=sharing)

 One change was made post-video, and that is the addition of a VSync toggle in the graphics options.